House at 176 Prospect Avenue

 House at 176 Prospect Avenue is a historic home located at Sea Cliff in Nassau County, New York.
 It was built in 1886 and is a 2 1/2-story, clapboard residence with a cross-gable, slate-covered roof in the Queen Anne style.
 It features a 3-story square tower with a hipped roof and board and batten cornice.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".